Search results for:

 This section details the current utilization of available resources on your server.
 This includes RAM usage with and without the cache included and the current count of processes among all users, and any mail items held by the postfix queue.

 This section shows you all available services that can run.
-Their current run status (active, disabled, error, failed, etc.) gives you options to view or change those status' with one-click button options.
+Their current run status (active, disabled, error, failed, etc.) gives you options to view or change those statuses with one-click button options.
 This is useful for troubleshooting website and server errors.

 This section displays all current versions of the most relevant services running on your system, including Apache, MySQL, PHP, and FTP.